jpablobr/rddtfsq/readme.md

 You need to know about Solr, but if you don't [here is how to get started](http://lucene.apache.org/solr/tutorial.html).

+It is also vendored in the app (The Solr directory).

 ## Installation

 After installing [Mojo](https://github.com/kraih/mojo).